I 💜 Wasting Ink

-This website, I 💜 Wasting Ink, is where I keep my archives.
+This website, I 💜 Wasting Ink, is where I keep my archives and post about new projects.
 You can check out maps of my long walks and read the field diaries that I kept on some of them.

 From March to June 2025, I’m an artist in residence at Tenjinyama Art Studio in Sapporo, Japan, where I’m writing Data Reduction 9K, a blog about figuring out whether my 9,000-kilometer walk around Japan was interesting enough for a book.
 Sign up here to get an email when I write a new post: